freerange/site/soups/wiki/how-to-submit-annual-return.snip.markdown

 * Ensure we’ve all got the correct allocation of shares, according to the GFR History document.
 Use the Transfer shares option e.g. if someone has left and sold their shares to someone else during the year.

 ## Payment
 * Choose the option to pay by credit/debit/paypal, as we don’t have an account with Companies House filing.
-You can either pay with your company debit card or the company PayPal account (details are in the Keychain).
+You can either pay with your company debit card or the company PayPal account (details are in the 1Password vault).

 ## Saving the submission return
 * Save a copy of both the submission confirmation and the return itself (get this from the Recent filings menu) to Googe Drive > Go Free Range > Admin > Companies House.